project-jam/jamutilities/README.md

 Same as Reddit, Twitter and Instagram (we're not sure, you can create a discussion on Github if that's false) but we're investigating on how to make it working.

+# Disable

+The disable isn't a command, but the `/toggle` command is a command that disables some commands by the owner if required, and it is usable by the bot owner.

+This is what it looks like on an env file:

+`DISABLED_COMMANDS=image search,dl`

+So like we disabled 2 commands, one with a subcommand, and one which is an ordinary command.

+> [!WARNING]
+> If you don't have the `DISABLED_COMMANDS` env, then the bot will just continue to accept commands by the user, so yeah, be careful on what you're doing.

+> [!NOTE]
+> If you're a professional coder, you can change the disable command function using the [toggle.ts command](https://github.com/project-jam/jamutilities/blob/main/src/commands/owner/toggle.ts), the [commandHandler.ts, which handles those errors](https://github.com/project-jam/jamutilities/blob/main/src/handlers/commandHandler.ts) and the [environment.d.ts which is currently not used](https://github.com/project-jam/jamutilities/blob/main/src/types/environment.d.ts).

 # Invite

 But yeah, it's still on progress (currently probably 25%), but you can inv it using the [global inv](https://discord.com/oauth2/authorize?client_id=1299803479308767355) or the [guild one as we call it/Discord calls it, it's the server one](https://discord.com/oauth2/authorize?client_id=1299803479308767355&permissions=8&integration_type=0&scope=bot+applications.commands)